nanvel/blog/2017/11/trading.md

 DoM - Depth of Market.

 Brakout - an asset price moving outside a defined support or resistance level with increased volume.

+Mechanical vs Discretionary systems - some people use strictly defined systems that leave very little room for personal judgement - we call them mechanical traders.
+Others use system that leave plenty of room for personal decisions - discretionary traders.
+Mechanical delivers more steady results, the most successful traders are discretionary.

 ## Links